 As per the research report of PeopleStrong, a Human Resources Solution firm, India will make up around 23% of jobs to be lost to automation globally by 2021.
-However, one need to understand over the root cause of why India stands to lose a quarter of Jobs due to automation?
+However, one needs to understand the root cause of why India stands to lose a quarter of Jobs due to automation?
 Is it because of the process itself or due to lack of apt skills?

 A historical perspective of the journey of innovation suggests that the fear of job losses looks misplaced.
-The report exemplifies the effect of invention of personal computers which were to consume jobs at unprecedented scale but in fact resulted in the creation of 18.5 million jobs after accommodating the possible job losses due to the innovation.
+The report exemplifies the effect of the invention of personal computers which were to consume jobs at unprecedented scale but in fact resulted in the creation of 18.5 million jobs after accommodating the possible job losses due to the innovation.

-Automation at its face value may appear as a destructive force to the job prospects but a conscious analysis suggests that it would create new possibilities which would require advanced skill set and changed job roles.
+Automation at its face value may appear as a destructive force to the job prospects but a conscious analysis suggests that it would create new possibilities which would require an advanced skill set and changed job roles.
 In line with the argument, Infosys, India’s leading IT firm, stated that automation allowed it to shift 9,000 workers from low-skill jobs to more advanced projects, like machine learning and artificial intelligence.

 The Economic experts based on the basic principles of demand and supply have been suggesting the fact that the process of AI and Automation can result in higher income levels as it would enhance not only the competitiveness of the product and offer better quality but also cash in economies of scale as well as higher labour productivity.
-This would ultimately get reflected in lower prices of the product which would in turn create higher demands, higher productions and hence higher income levels.
+This would ultimately get reflected in lower prices of the product which would, in turn, create higher demands, higher productions and hence higher income levels.

 Further, the establishment of automation industry itself would generate employment opportunities for production of spare parts and services.
 Therefore, the efficiency argument goes in favour of automation.
-However, other significant aspect of the AI revolution is the variability in the impact distribution based on region as well as job classes.
+However, another significant aspect of the AI revolution is the variability in the impact distribution based on region as well as job classes.

-It is only those middle class jobs which involve repeated and rule based work could face the heat.
+It is only those middle-class jobs which involve repeated and rule-based work could face the heat.
 As per the world development report,2016, of the world bank, as technology would streamline routine tasks, middle-skill jobs like clerical workers and machine operators may decline while both high-skill and low-skill ones would increase.
-It is the division of labour which will go to advanced stage not the elimination.
+It is the division of labour which will go to an advanced stage.

-Also one need to understand the fact that the process of automation is going to be introduced in a gradual manner and thereby is not expected to produce a knee-jerk reaction in the job market.
+Also one needs to understand the fact that the process of automation is going to be introduced in a gradual manner and thereby is not expected to produce a knee-jerk reaction in the job market.
 If India grows at 8% a year, with a labour productivity increase of 1.5% a year, jobs should grow at a rate of 6.5% a year.